 By analyzing workflow patterns using data to improve email response times, companies can standardize responses and reduce confusion.

-The role of data in optimizing response time
+What role does data play in optimizing response times?

 The best customer-facing teams use data to improve email response times and consistently meet evolving customer expectations.